R

 Steve Tanner: Idaho Republican Incumbent for House District 13B

 Steve Tanner is a Republican member of the Idaho House of Representatives serving District 13B, which covers portions of Nampa in Canyon County.
 Tanner assumed office on December 1, 2024, after winning both the Republican primary and the general election that year.
-He is currently seeking re-election in the May 2026 primary.
+He is seeking re-election in the May 19, 2026 primary, where he faces challenger Kody Daffer, a florist, real estate developer, and former Nampa City Council candidate, as reported by the Idaho Press.

 Background

 Steve Tanner was born in Honolulu, Hawaii, and raised in a military family.
-He earned a Bachelor of Arts in philosophy from California State University, Long Beach, a Master of Divinity from Fuller Seminary in Pasadena, and is completing a Master of Arts in clinical mental health counseling from Liberty University.
-Idaho State Legislature He spent most of his adult life in California, working as a data analyst and programmer for companies including AT&T, Latham & Watkins, Countrywide, Bank of America, and Blue Cross of Idaho.
-Stevetanner4idaho
+He earned a Bachelor of Arts in philosophy from California State University, Long Beach, a Master of Divinity from Fuller Seminary in Pasadena, and is completing a Master of Arts in clinical mental health counseling from Liberty University, according to his Idaho Legislature member profile.
+He spent most of his adult life in California, working as a data analyst and programmer for companies including AT&T, Latham & Watkins, Countrywide, Bank of America, and Blue Cross of Idaho.

 Political Career

-Steve Tanner defeated incumbent Kenny Wroten and challenger Amy Henry in the Republican primary for Idaho House District 13B on May 21, 2024, receiving 2,205 votes to Wroten’s 1,752.
-Ballotpedia He went on to win the November 2024 general election and assumed office on December 1, 2024.
-Ballotpedia
+Steve Tanner defeated incumbent Kenny Wroten and challenger Amy Henry in the Republican primary for Idaho House District 13B on May 21, 2024, receiving 2,205 votes to Wroten’s 1,752 and Henry’s 886, per Ballotpedia.
+He went on to win the November 2024 general election and assumed office on December 1, 2024.

-Tanner currently serves on the House committees on Commerce and Human Resources, Education, and Environment, Energy and Technology.
-Idaho State Legislature
+Tanner currently serves on the House committees on Commerce and Human Resources, Education, and Environment, Energy and Technology, according to his Idaho Legislature member profile.

 Policy Positions